Autism Therapist

 Attention deficit disorder (ADD), a form of ADHD characterized primarily by concentration difficulties without hyperactivity, can often go unnoticed, particularly in girls who may display less disruptive behavior.

 - For individuals with autism: Social interactions may feel exhausting or confusing.
 You may crave routine and structure yet feel anxious when life is unpredictable.
 Autistic people possess a wide range of abilities and needs; some can communicate verbally while others are nonverbal, and support requirements vary greatly among individuals.
+Support and guidance from an autism therapist may help.

 - For those with ADHD: Staying organized, meeting deadlines, or following through on tasks can feel overwhelming, no matter how hard you try.